mpotter/slate/source/index.html.md

 end up spending more than 20% of their time focused on this project in Production.
-- The Planning team spends more time specifying and conditioning requirements for a release than they would if they participated in Production.
+- The Planning team spends more time specifying and conditioning requirements for a release than they would if they just designed and coded everything themselves.

+This section attempts to provide the Planning team with a framework for achieving the goal while addressing those risks.

 ## Document problems